About Eating Disorder Hope

 Jane McGuire – Publishing Manager

 Jane McGuire is the Publishing Manager for Eating Disorder Hope.
 Jane graduated from Eastern Oregon University with a Bachelor’s degree in Business.
-She worked in management and as an Administrative Assistant for a Fortune 500 company for over twenty years when she decided to change gears and pursue her passion to work with people in crisis and recovery.
+She worked in management and as an Administrative Assistant for a Fortune 500 company for over twenty years when she decided to change gears and pursue her passion for working with people in crisis and recovery.
 Jane believes that everyone has a story of trial, that when shared, can be used to benefit and encourage someone else who is struggling to find hope and direction.

-Jane enjoys spending time with her husband, children and volunteering, as well as her two dogs, Maya and Pistol.
+Jane enjoys spending time with her husband, children, and volunteering, as well as her two dogs, Maya and Pistol.